ZUBOGU/Java-EE-Java-Server-Pages/README.md

 ```<jsp:param name="..." value="..."/>```
 Used as a sub-tag for include,forward or plugin action

-### LearnToday Project
-Use bootstrap CDN(content delivery network) for the application

 ### <jsp:useBean>
 UseBean action is a way for declaring and initializing the actual java bean component object.